Rayon or cotton, which is best for the environment? Our analysis suggests cotton is better, but only when it is organic. Read on to find out more.

 Rayon vs Cotton: Production Methods

 Cotton comes from the fibrous casing that protects seeds of the cotton plant.
-The cotton fiber is separated from the seed and cleaned and then ‘carded’.
+The fiber is separated from the cotton seed and cleaned and then ‘carded’.
 This process turns the small cotton fibers into long strands which are then spun into yarn.
-This yarn can then be dyed and woven into clothing.
+This yarn can then be dyed any color and woven into clothing.
+Cotton fabric is considered natural because it does not require intensive chemicals when produced.

 Rayon vs Cotton: Sustainability

-Lyocell is better, and, in particular, Tencel, which is a branded form of Lyocell created by Lenzing.
-This is made using an environmentally-sustainable closed-loop process which recovers almost every chemical used.
+There is one bit of good news – a type of rayon called Lyocell is better, and, in particular, Tencel, which is a branded form of Lyocell created by Lenzing.
+This is made using an environmentally-sustainable closed-loop process which recovers almost every chemical used and is far better for both the environment and workers than viscose rayon.

-Production of non-organic cotton fabric can be devastating for the environment.
+Production of non-organic cotton fiber can be devastating for the environment.
 This method uses significant amounts of both pesticides and water to grow the crop, causing huge damage and pollution to the surrounding area.
+Despite being a natural fiber, non-organic production methods are as damaging as those for man-made fibers.

-Organic cotton is better: it is grown without pesticides, relies on rain for watering, and uses natural methods to improve the soil.
-However, this comes at a cost: the cotton yields are lower and costs are higher.
-This is reflected in the cost to the consumer, which is considerably higher than both non-organic cotton and rayon.
+Organic cotton fiber is better: it is grown without pesticides, relies on rain for watering, and uses natural methods to improve the soil.
+However, this comes at a cost: the fiber yields are lower and costs are higher.
+This is reflected in the cost to the consumer, which is considerably higher for organic cotton than the same fabric grown non-organically or rayon, particularly viscose rayon.

 Rayon vs Cotton: Our Verdict